tinyperegrine/geoapi/prodREADME.md

 - A REST API that connects to this database.
 The REST API is exposed on port 8001 (can be changed in the docker-compose.yml file)
 - The REST API will then be available at http://localhost:8001
 - The REST API endpoints are documented at http://localhost:8001/docs which shows the Swagger UI and links to the OpenAPI spec for the API
+- The REST API will produce logs in multiple destinations.
+For details, review the logging section below (the log level can be changed in the docker-compose.yml file)

 ### Running the API
 The REST API is accessible at http://localhost:8001 and provides the following endpoints (documented with examples at http://localhost:8001/docs):